How did Typhoo become one of the highest-selling tea brands in Britain?

 The Kenco coffee company was acquired for around £2 million in 1969 and merged with the Typhoo business.

 The 160,000 sq ft factory in Digbeth, Birmingham employed 550 workers when it was closed in 1978.
 All the workers were offered alternative employment by Cadbury, who had significant operations in the area.
 The closure occurred as the Birmingham site was unsuitable for conversion to high-speed production.

 Production was relocated to Moreton, Merseyside, which had been acquired by Cadbury in 1953 as a biscuit production plant.
 Moreton is conveniently located just a short distance away from the Port of Liverpool, where tea arrives by boat.

 Typhoo held around 14 percent of the British tea market by 1984, behind only Brooke Bond and Lyons Tetley.

-Typhoo was subject to a management buyout in 1986, and the company became known as Premier Brands.
+Typhoo was acquired by its management in 1986, and the company became known as Premier Brands.
 That year Melrose, the Scottish tea business, was acquired.

 Typhoo was acquired by Premier Foods in 1990.
 In a marketing-led industry, the brand lacked an advertising campaign with the memorability of the PG Tips chimpanzees or the Tetley tea folk.
 Its share of the tea market had dwindled to just three percent by 1993.